Do you remember those Tupperware and Pampered Chef parties your mom would host when you were younger?

 You value the people in your life, so protect them and only market what you personally find valuable.

-6 questions to ask before joining a network marketing organization
+Questions to ask before joining a network marketing company

 How old is the company?